mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-23.08.0-Release-Notes.md

 unresponsive i.e. responds to pings but does not perform any commands in a reasonable time.
 May lead to diverging replication on the old primary.

+### [MXS-4635](https://jira.mariadb.org/browse/MXS-4635) Send metadata in connection handshake

+The new `connection_metadata` listener parameter controls the set of metadata variables that is sent to the client during connection creation.
+By default the current number of connections (`threads_connected`) is sent.

 ### MaxGUI